mojolicious/minion.js/README.md

 });
 ```

+### Tasks

-Tasks are created with `minion.addTask()`, and represent the individual workloads that workers can perform.
-Not all
+Tasks are created with `minion.addTask()`, and are async functions that represent the individual workloads workers can
-workers need to have the same tasks, but it is recommended for easier to maintain code.
-If you want to route individual
+perform.
+Not all workers need to have the same tasks, but it is recommended for easier to maintain code.
+If you want to
-jobs to certain workers, it is better to use named queues for that than tasks.
+route individual jobs to certain workers, it is better to use named queues for that.

 ```js
 // Task without result